Marvin Ridge High School

-Marvin Ridge High School (commonly Marvin, Marvin Ridge, or MRHS) is a public high school in Marvin, North Carolina, United States serving students in grades 9-12.
+Marvin Ridge High School (commonly Marvin, Marvin Ridge, or MRHS) is a public high school in Marvin, North Carolina, United States serving students in grades 9–12.
 The school is part of the Union County Public School system.
 The school occupies a two-story building with a full auditorium and fully air-conditioned gym.
 Admission is based primarily on the location of students' homes and district lines.
-Marvin Ridge High was ranked 1st among the 300-399 cohort size for having a 99.3 percent graduation rate in North Carolina.
+Marvin Ridge High was ranked 1st among the 300–399 cohort size for having a 99.3 percent graduation rate in North Carolina.
 It is ranked the 275th best high school in the country in 2017 by U.S. News & World Report.

 History

-Marvin Ridge High was founded in 2007, to reduce overcrowding at the neighboring Weddington High School, transferring about half of the student body to the new school.
+Marvin Ridge High was founded in 2007 with Steven Rankin PHD as the first principal of the school, to reduce overcrowding at the neighboring Weddington High School, transferring about half of the student body to the new school.

 The school serves neighborhoods in the Marvin, and Waxhaw, North Carolina areas.
 Three elementary schools, Rea View Elementary, Marvin Elementary, and Sandy Ridge Elementary, feed into the school, as does Marvin Ridge Middle School (located directly behind Marvin Ridge High School).

-The school's teams are known as the Mavericks, with school colors being orange and royal blue.